-One of my very favorite things to decorate for our home tours (like Monday's fall home tour!) has always been my grandmother's hutch that sits in our dining room.
-There's just something so fun about playing with dishes and flowers and mugs and bowls and arranging them beautifully on the shelves.
+One of my very favorite things to decorate for our home tours (like my recent fall home tour!) has always been my grandmother’s hutch that sits in our dining room.
+There’s just something so fun about playing with dishes and flowers and mugs and bowls and arranging them beautifully on the shelves.

 Add to that the tremendous sentimental value that this piece holds, and it's probably pretty easy to see why I love decorating it so much.

-As I've decorated and photographed this piece more and more, though, the orange-y color of the wood started to bug me...
+As I’ve decorated and photographed this piece more and more though, the orange-y color of the wood started to bug me…

 Here's the full shot of what I started with:

 I know some people are totally anti-furniture painting, but if you look closely, you can see that this piece was not only quite orange, but had suffered some wear and tear over the years, with several nicks, scratches, and worn edges.
+It was definitely time to give it some TLC!

 The china cabinet is actually two pieces, so Donnie helped me take it apart and remove the doors and all of the hardware.